Thank You to Our Local Sponsors

 Below you’ll find swimming springs near you and Florida tubing locations within a 2+ hour drive of Lakeland, separated into places to go tubing in Florida and natural springs for swimming.
 Plus we’ve got a map to help you find natural springs near you to swim in Central Florida.

-Tubing in Florida
+Springs with Tubing in Florida

 Kelly Park + Rock Springs